NOAH Compendium

 For active immunisation of cats from eight weeks of age against:

-feline calicivirosis to reduce clinical signs.
+feline calicivirosis to reduce clinical signs,

-feline viral rhinotracheitis to reduce clinical signs and viral excretion.
+feline viral rhinotracheitis to reduce clinical signs and viral excretion,

 feline leukaemia to prevent persistent viraemia and clinical signs of the related disease.

-Onset of immunity demonstrated from:
+Onset of immunity:

 3 weeks after the first injection of primary vaccination for the calicivirus component

-3 weeks after the primary vaccination for the panleucopenia and leukaemia components
+3 weeks after the primary vaccination for the panleucopenia and leukaemia components,

 4 weeks after the primary vaccination for the rhinotracheitis virus component.